Vincent Naisho Loonena

 Brigadier Vincent Naisho Loonena, is a Kenyan military officer in the Kenya Defence Forces (KDF).
-Effective 2018, he is the Director General of Kenya Coast Guard Service (KCGS), a specialized maritime force of the Republic of Kenya, responsible for law enforcement on national waters, including on the oceans, lakes and rivers.
+Effective 2018, he was till April 12, 2023 the Director General of Kenya Coast Guard Service (KCGS), a specialized maritime force of the Republic of Kenya, responsible for law enforcement on national waters, including on the oceans, lakes and rivers.
 Prior to his current assignment, he was the managing director of the KDF Medical Insurance Program, where he had served for four months, since July 2018.

 Background

 At the time of his appointment to his current assignment, Brigadier Loonena had experience as an officer in the Kenya Navy, that exceeded 20 years.
 In the past, he served as the Commander of the Mtongwe Naval Base, in Mombasa, Kenya's second-largest city, along the Indian Ocean coast.

 As Director General of KCGS

-In his current assignment Brigadier Loonena directs a diverse specialized staff, including members of the Kenyan military, intelligence officers, marine experts and scientists, police law enforcement officers and customs officials, as well as civilian administrators.
+In his previous assignment Brigadier Loonena as DG directed a diverse specialized staff, including members of the Kenyan military, intelligence officers, marine experts and scientists, police law enforcement officers and customs officials, as well as civilian administrators.
 The KCGS is responsible for protecting the country's waters against dumping of harmful waste and pollutants, search and rescue services, and the arrest of unauthorized fishermen, among other functions.